-In most cases, we evaluate an application and respond with an admission decision within four weeks of receiving all the required documents.
+In most cases, we evaluate an application and respond with an admission decision within one week of receiving all the required documents.
 Admitted students are notified by mail and will receive follow up information about next steps, like financial aid, housing, orientation, and registration.

 Make your Deposit